 An important part of physical therapist assistant education takes place during clinical rotations that are scheduled throughout the curriculum.
 The College has developed a network of clinical faculty throughout West Virginia to ensure the "hands-on" application of the knowledge and skills that students learn in the classroom and laboratory.
 The clinical work performed as a part of the Physical Therapist Assistant Program is unpaid and treatment for any injury or illness sustained during clinical assignments is the student's responsibility.
+Students must provide their own transportation to clinical experiences.
 Clinical policies are monitored continuously and changes are made as needed.